-Please note that the maximum amount of time from a Rotation, regardless of the reason (education leave, vacation, illness, etc.) is 5 working days.
-Should a student exceed this number they may be at risk of failing the rotation, and may be required to remediate.
-There may be differences to this maximum in rotations less than 6 weeks.
+Please note that the maximum amount of time from a 6-week Rotation, regardless of the reason (education leave, vacation, illness, etc.) is 5 working days.
+Should a student exceed 5 working days they may be at risk of failing the rotation and may be required to remediate.
+For rotations less than 6 weeks, the maximum time allowed away from rotations is less than 5 working days.
 Please see the rotations sections for specifics.